PostgreSQL

 The path

-should contain PostgreSQL connection string (e.g. postgres://user:password@host:port/database?param=val
+should contain a PostgreSQL connection string (e.g., postgres://user:password@host:port/database?param=val

 mutation addPostgresDataSet($data: data_sources_mut_input_data! = {}) {